 This is dramatically simplified by the use of UUIDs to identify devices as an intrinsic label.
 Simply install multipathtools-boot and reboot.
-This will rebuild the initial ramdisk and afford multipath the opportunity to build it's paths before the root filesystem is mounted by UUID.
+This will rebuild the initial RAM disk and afford multipath the opportunity to build its paths before the root filesystem is mounted by UUID.

-Whenever multipath.conf is updated, so should the initrd by executing: update-initramfs -u -k all The reason behind is multipath.conf is copied to the ramdisk and is integral to determining the available devices to map via it's denylist and devices sections.
+Note: Whenever multipath.conf is updated, so should the initrd by executing: update-initramfs -u -k all

+The reason for this is multipath.conf is copied to the RAM disk and is integral to determining the available devices to map via its denylist and devices sections.